jf-gbg/python_webp_converter/README.md

 Usage:
 In terminal navigate to the folder images are contained in.
-Run wep_converter.py
+Run wep_converter.py - It can be placed and run from any directory and uses the current working directory as the folder it will work in.
-An error will be given by the webp library if an attempt is made to convert a file that is not supported, the program will continue running and converting the other files in the directory
+An error will be given by the webp library if an attempt is made to convert a file that is not supported, the program will continue running and converting the other files in the directory.